 Wow.
 Art has the power to transform the artist and the viewer of the art!
 This became the basis of part of my doctoral dissertation on creativity, art, and the sacred.
 Reading this years ago also catalyzed the intention behind my own artwork, like this Kali yantra pastel painting.
 I still have the original in my art archives.
 You can buy a limited edition art print of this in two sizes to bring its supportive energy to your home.

 have been best sellers through Transcendence Design for many years.
+You can contact me to order these, but they are no longer online.
 He also has a delightful book of color yantras plus other images and information, Tantra Rasa: Notes on the Tantric Path, an much expanded version of an earlier, now out of print book titled Tantra Yantra Mantra.
 Here is his Tara yantra:

 You may also enjoy Harish Johari’s book Tools for Tantra, which gives instructions for constructing a number of yantras.

 To truly become adept at drawing and painting yantras, I highly recommend studying with Mavis Gewant, who was Harish Johari’s assistant and student for over twenty years.
 Mavis’ classes on this meditative esoteric art make it easy for anyone to create these precise, potent, sacred tools, even for those of us who think we are not able to draw a straight line.
 If you want, you can commission her through Transcendence Design to custom create yantras for you.
 Mavis starts drawing on the correct day for that yantra, chanting the appropriate bija mantra the entire time she is drawing and then painting the yantra for you.
 Send me an email through the contact form or give me a call to order this.